navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 Read it as "how surprised is the model by ordinary text?"
 A fluent model has low perplexity (it saw the next word coming); a damaged one has high perplexity (everything surprises it, because its own distribution is now junk).
 It is the number that catches the failure the refusal-rate metric hides: an ablated model can score a perfect 0% refusal *because it stopped producing sentences at all.*

-That is exactly what I saw.
-The refusal rate and the fluency pull in opposite directions as $\alpha$ grows, and there is a narrow band where refusal is gone but the text still holds together:

 <div class="demo-container" style="margin: 2rem 0; padding: 1.5rem; border: 1px solid #e0e0e0; border-radius: 8px; background: #fafafa;">
 <h3 style="margin-top: 0; font-size: 1.2rem;">The Ablation Tradeoff</h3>
 <p style="color: #555; font-size: 0.95rem; margin-bottom: 0.75rem;">Numbers are made up, the shape isn't.
 Crank α to the right and the refusals die off — but the perplexity takes off right behind them.
 The green sliver is the only spot where it's uncensored and still readable.</p>